c3d/xl/README.md

 [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser)
 [parser](https://github.com/c3d/eliot/blob/master/src/parser.cpp).

-The parser has no keywords, and generates a parse tree made of * node types.
+THe parser generates a parse tree made of 8 node types.
 The first four node types are leaf nodes:

  * `Integer` is for integer numbers such as `2` or `16#FFFF_FFFF`.
  * `Real` is for real numbers such as `2.5` or `2#1.001_001_001#e-3`